Photo by Rachael Anne Keisling / Contributing Photographer

 Chips, salsa, refried beans, Mexican rice and tamales were served at the event, as well as free ice pops provided by Murfreesboro ice cream shop La Flor De Michoacan.

 One table featured a Mexican children’s game called “Chalupa,” which is similar to bingo.
+It reminded many patrons of the bingo games that can be played on sites like Swanky Bingo (www.swankybingo.com).

 “I like the bingo, I grew up playing that game.
 We played it for every holiday… To see other people play it is just great,” said Deven Salazar, a freshman journalism major.
 Nowadays I play it on phone casinos which allow me to play it as full time hobby!